 In April 2017, the ACM provided their plan to impose tariff ceilings of €0.00139 per minute for fixed and €0.005819 cents per minute for mobile calls from July 1, 2017, to the EC.
 The EC approved these in May, 2017.
-The new tariff implementation was delayed by the court decision, until July 12, 2017, and will apply until July 12, 2020.
+The new tariff implementation was delayed by the court decision, until July 12, 2017.
 VodafoneZiggo appealed ACM's market decision.
 In September 2018, the appeal court delivered its decision on VodafoneZiggo's appeal against the ACM's Mobile Termination/ Fixed-line Termination Rate ("MTR" and "FTR") regulations market decision.
 The verdict provides the relevant guidance sought by VodafoneZiggo about the interpretation and setting of interconnection tariffs among operators.